Ray Peat on Epilepsy

-"The easily oxidizable short- and medium-chain saturated fatty acids in coconut oil provide an energy source that protects our tissues from the toxic, inhibitory effects of unsaturated fatty acids and reduces their thyroid-suppressing effects.
-Animal studies over the last 60 years suggest that these effects also protect against cancer, heart disease, and premature aging.
-Other anticipated effects include protection against excessive blood clotting, protection of the fetal brain, protection against various stress-related problems including epilepsy, and some protection against sun-damaging effects on the skin."
+“The easily oxidizable short- and medium-chain saturated fatty acids in coconut oil provide an energy source that protects our tissues from the toxic, inhibitory effects of unsaturated fatty acids and reduces their thyroid-inhibiting effects.
+Animal studies over the past 60 years suggest that these effects also protect against cancer, heart disease, and premature aging.
+Other expected benefits include protection against excessive blood clotting, protection of the fetal brain, protection against various stress-related problems including epilepsy, as well as some protection against sun damage to the skin.”

 Nutrition For Women

-"Even though progesterone seems to be able to cure almost anything, it should only be used when the biochemical mechanism is reasonably clear.
-A progesterone deficiency can be misdiagnosed as epilepsy, Bright's disease, multiple sclerosis, or even as estrogen deficiency (as in menopause).
-It can influence susceptibility to many diseases, including herpes infections, vertigo, perceptual disturbances, varicose veins, mastitis, fibroids, and endometriosis.
-In my experience, cyclical edema, depression, and migraines are always stopped by progesterone."
+“Although progesterone seems to be able to heal almost everything, it should only be used when the biochemical mechanism is reasonably clear.
+A progesterone deficiency can be mistakenly diagnosed as epilepsy, Bright’s disease, multiple sclerosis, or even estrogen deficiency (as in menopause).
+It can influence susceptibility to many diseases, including herpes infections, dizziness, perceptual disorders, varicose veins, mastitis, fibroids, and endometriosis.
+In my experience, cyclical edema, depression, and migraines are always stopped by progesterone.”

 Nutrition For Women

-"One should allow time to become fully healthy before becoming pregnant.
+“One should allow time to become fully healthy before becoming pregnant.
 C. Brown-Séquard bred injured guinea pigs and found that the offspring had a high rate of epilepsy and birth defects.
-Illness or trauma—including surgery—can trigger a chronic stress state accompanied by a deficiency in many nutrients.
-A few months of supplemental nutrition and avoiding new stressors can restore the body's reserves."
+Illness or trauma—including surgeries—can trigger a chronic stress state accompanied by a deficiency of many nutrients.
+A few additional months of nutrition and avoiding new stresses can restore the body’s reserves.”

 Nutrition For Women

-"The direct application of carbon dioxide should be helpful in all those situations where acetazolamide is also effective – but without the risk of an allergic reaction to this drug.
-These include traumatic cerebral edema, altitude sickness, osteoporosis, epilepsy, glaucoma, ADHD, inflammation, intestinal polyps, and arthritis.
-Diabetes, cardiomyopathy (Torella et al., 2014), obesity (Arechederra et al., 2013), cancer, dementia, and psychoses could also benefit."
+“The direct application of carbon dioxide is likely helpful in all those situations where acetazolamide is effective—but without the risk of an allergic reaction to this medication.
+These include traumatic brain edema, altitude sickness, osteoporosis, epilepsy, glaucoma, hyperactivity (ADHD), inflammation, intestinal polyps, and arthritis.
+Diabetes, cardiomyopathy (Torella et al., 2014), obesity (Arechederra et al., 2013), cancer, dementia, and psychoses could also benefit.”

 July 2017 – Ray Peat's Newsletter

-"Some of the best-known concepts in biology – including genes, membranes and receptors – have hindered, and continue to hinder, our understanding of aging, cancer, stress, shock, epilepsy, regeneration, perception and thinking."
+“Some of the best-known concepts in biology—including genes, membranes, and receptors—have hindered and continue to hinder the understanding of aging, cancer, stress, shock, epilepsy, regeneration, perception, and thinking.”

 January 2019 – Ray Peat's Newsletter